inato/senior-take-home-test/README.md

 ## Guidelines

 This assignment is limited in scope and could be solved by writing all the code in a single file.
 Still, we want you to architect your tests and your code as if you were building the first parts of a larger-scale software.
 Imagine that a lot of features are going to be added in the future, by other engineers.
-Focus on maintainability and extensibility, even though it might feel like over-engineering.
+Focus on maintainability and extensibility, even though it is clearly over-engineering at this point.

+We expect you to spend no more than 5 hours on this assignment.

 You are allowed to use the technologies of your choice, but if you are looking for inspiration use [ours](https://stackshare.io/inato/marketplace).
 You are encouraged to make good use of open-source code.

 ## Out of scope

+- Authentication / authorization
 - Usage of third party tools, like a CI service
 - Performance
 - Security